24siddhipan/CIS1910FinalProject/README.md

-# COG: The Class Organizer for Git
-## CIS1910 Final Project
+# COG: The Class Organizer for Git, A CIS1910 Final Project
 This is a repository for the Final Project Class Tool for CIS1910.
 The Class Organizer for Git (COG) is described below:

 ### Description